TheEconomist/nutrition/README.md

 # Demography, nutrition and cognition

-This repository houses _The Economist_'s data and scenarios of future nutritional outcomes based on past and present incidence of nutritional deficiencies and demographic projections.
+This repository houses _The Economist_'s data and scenarios of nutritional outcomes based on past and present incidence of nutritional deficiencies and demographic projections.

 ### Contents:
 1. Estimates and projections to 2050 of stunting in newborn children and anaemia in pregnant women